bazed85-arch/sql_learning/02-ddl-and-types/rules.md

 The same text with a comma is a two-column primary key on the table.
 One character decides which of the two grammars applies.

+**2.7 `ON DELETE` lives inside the `REFERENCES` clause, not beside it.**

+REFERENCES reftable [ ( refcolumn ) ] [ MATCH ... ]
+[ ON DELETE action ] [ ON UPDATE action ]

+They are one constraint.
+Inserting `NOT NULL` between them closes the foreign key definition and leaves `ON DELETE` stranded — syntax error, class 42.

+`NOT NULL` is a separate column constraint.
+Put it before `CONSTRAINT ...
+REFERENCES` or after the whole clause.
+Order between constraints is free; the integrity of each one is not.

+**2.8 Constraint names must stay predictable, including the long ones.**

+`estimate_items_estimate_id_line_no_uq`, not `estimate_items_uq`.
+A convention is only worth having while a name can be derived from the column list without looking.
+The short form also leaves no room for a second `UNIQUE` on the same table.

 ## 2A.
 Composite primary key and foreign keys on the same columns

 **2A.1 A composite PK and the FKs on its columns guarantee different things, and